yWorks/yfiles-for-html-demos/demos/style/selectionstyling/README.md

 ## Things to Try

-- Switch between the default visualization and the _Custom Styling_ of nodes, edges and labels with the toolbar buttons.
+- Switch between the default visualization and the _Custom Selection Decoration_ of nodes, edges and labels with the toolbar buttons.
-- Test the different _Zoom Modes_ for the custom selection painting.
+- Test the different _Zoom Modes_ for the custom selection rendering.

-## Zoom Mode Property
+## Zoom Mode

 Specifies how the zoom level affects the custom selecting painting.

-WorldCoordinates
+Zoom with graph

 The visual is rendered in the world coordinate space and scales with the zoom level like a regular graph item visualization, for example a node style.

-ViewCoordinates
+Always the same size

 The visual is rendered in the view coordinate space and doesn't scale with the zoom level, similar to the default node resize handles, for example.

 Mixed

-Uses WorldCoordinates rendering for zoom level ≥ 1 and ViewCoordinates rendering for zoom level < 1.
+Uses world coordinates for zoom level ≥ 1 and view coordinates for zoom level < 1.